 Claudio Carvalho, Rio de Janeiro, Brazil

-During the scene when Antonio Banderas is talking to Radha Mitchell at the Russian night club at around 26 minutes the mark, there is a techno remix of the traditional Russian folk song, "Korobeiniki".
-"Korobeiniki" is also the theme song for the Nintendo classic puzzle video game, "Tetris" See more »
+During the scene when Antonio Banderas is talking to Radha Mitchell at the Russian night club at around 26 minutes, there is a techno remix of the traditional Russian folk song, "Korobeiniki".
+"Korobeiniki" is also the theme song for the Nintendo classic puzzle video game, "Tetris".
+See more »

 Courtesy of NOMA Music See more »

 96 of 140 people found this review helpful.